eurekaclinical/cas-mock/README.md

 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.

 ## Installation
 This project is intended for other Eureka!
 Clinical web applications to depend on it for running in embedded Tomcat.
-All that is needed is for the tomcat maven plugin to add it as a dependency.
+All that is needed is for the tomcat maven plugin to add it as a dependency, and for Eureka!
+Clinical web applications to use `https://localhost:8443/cas-mock` as the CAS server URL.

 For standalone deployment, do the following:
 1) Stop Tomcat.